‘OUR VISION INSPIRES AND OUR APPROACH WORKS!’

 Do you believe that a small contribution can have a large effect, just like us?
 With an average loan of only € 108 per year, our female entrepreneurs in Asia can start a small business, but they also receive training to do just that.
 You can contribute in different ways:

-With a loan of EUR 43 a woman can buy her own sewing machine.
+Starting at EUR 130 a woman in Indonesia can start her own sewing studio.